Lorentz-force-coder/EPSDock/README.md

 # EPSDock:

 The code for paper "The development of EPSDock, a new docking suite based on enhanced particle swarm optimization algorithm and its assessment on RNA-ligand benchmark sets".
 EPSDock is a novel docking tools for RNA and Small molecules interaction evaluation.
-The resource code shown as EPSDock-code.rar files.
-You can download and compile it by gcc,g++ on Ubuntu 18.04 LTS OS. ​​Furthermore, a compiled version of the EPSDock is available. e.g. epsdock. ​​If you encounter problems during compilation, you can use the compiled program directly.​
+The resource code shown as "EPSDock-code.rar" files.
+You can download and compile it by gcc,g++ on Ubuntu 18.04 LTS OS. ​​Furthermore, a compiled version of the EPSDock is available. e.g. "epsdock" file. ​​If you encounter problems during compilation, you can use the compiled program directly.​

 # Enhanced Particle Swarm Optimization (EPSO)​: